LATEST TRAVEL NEWS AND UPDATES

 A payload restriction, which are limits placed on the aircraft when flight planning taking into consideration the fuel requirements which could include uplifting extra fuel due to bad weather en-route or temperature changes or unforeseen amount of Baggage accepted for a flight.

-In the unlikely event that the Airline is not able to provide the Passenger a seat for a flight for which they have a confirmed reservation and the Passenger has met all applicable check-in and boarding deadlines, the Airline will carry the Passenger on another Airlink flight.
-The Airline shall provide compensation to those Passengers denied boarding in accordance with our denied boarding policy in terms of Clause 9.7 (Denied Boarding Compensation).
+In the unlikely event that the Airlink is not able to provide the Passenger a seat for a flight for which they have a confirmed reservation, and the Passenger has met all applicable check-in and boarding deadlines, Airlink will carry the Passenger on the very next Airlink flight.
+Airlink shall provide compensation to those Passengers denied boarding in accordance with our denied boarding policy in terms of Clause 9.7 (Denied Boarding Compensation).

 Alternatively, the Passenger may choose to receive an Involuntary Refund in respect of the Ticket less a reasonable administrative charge prevailing at the time of the refund.
 The standard Airlink Refund administration fee of ZAR440.00 (four hundred and forty Rand) plus 15% VAT is applicable.

 The Airline accepts no further liability to the Passenger for any loss or expense whatsoever.

-In the event Airlink needs to deny boarding to a Passenger, the Passenger will not be denied a seat until Airlink first asks for volunteers willing to give up their confirmed seats in exchange for compensation and travel on the next available 4Z flight.
+In the event Airlink needs to deny boarding to a Passenger, the Passenger will not be denied a seat until Airlink first asks for volunteers willing to give up their confirmed seats in exchange for compensation and travel on the very next Airlink flight.

-If there are not enough volunteers, Airlink will deny boarding to Passengers in accordance with its company policy on boarding priority.
+If there are not enough volunteers, Airlink will deny boarding to Passengers in accordance with company policy on boarding priority.
 If a Passenger is involuntarily denied boarding and has met all the applicable check-in and boarding deadlines, Airlink will transport the Passenger on the next available 4Z flight.
-A letter of compensation will be e-mailed to the Passenger from the Airlink Customer Care department which will entitle the Passenger to:
+A compensation voucher will be e-mailed to the Passenger from the Airlink Customer Care department which will entitle the Passenger to: